rubengrill/apollo-typed-documents/README.md

 # apollo-typed-documents

-Provides codegen plugins (https://graphql-code-generator.com/) for type safe apollo documents.
+Provides graphql-codegen plugins (https://graphql-code-generator.com/) for type safe GraphQL documents (`DocumentNode`).

 It allows functions to accept a generic `TypedDocumentNode<TVariables, TData>` so that types of other arguments or the return type can be inferred.

-It is helpful for typescript projects but also if used only within an IDE, e.g. it works extremely well with VSCode (uses typescript behind the scenes).
+It is helpful for TypeScript projects but also if used only within an IDE, e.g. it works extremely well with VSCode (uses TypeScript behind the scenes).

 ```sh
 $ yarn add apollo-typed-documents